SEX WORKERS IN EUROPE

 Working conditions

-The fact that sex becomes work does not remove our right to have control over who we have sex with or the sexual services we provide or the condition under which we provide those services.
+have sex with or the sexual services we provide or the condition under which we provide those services.

 We demand the right to engage in sex work without coercion, to move within the sex industry and to leave it if we choose.

 We demand the right to say no to any client or any service requested.
-Managers must not be allowed to determine the services we provide or the conditions under which we provide them — whether we are employees or ‘self-employed’.
+Managers must not be allowed to determine the services we provide or the conditions under which we provide them whether we are employees or self-employed.

-We demand the right to fair conditions of work — such as entitlement to the minimum wage, breaks, minimum rest periods and annual leave.
-Such conditions should also apply to those who are nominally ‘self-employed’ within a collective workplace.
+We demand the right to fair conditions of work such as entitlement to the minimum wage, breaks, minimum rest periods and annual leave.
+Such conditions should also apply to those who are nominally self-employed within a collective workplace.

 We demand an end to unacceptable practices such as requiring sex workers to consume alcohol and/or drugs at work, to pay excessive costs for food, drink, services and clothing in the workplace.